BradJKim/bradjkim/README.md

 ### Hi I'm Brad 👋

 ## About Me
-I am a Junior Computer Science Major attending Cal Poly Pomona specializing in Software Development.
+I am a 4th year Computer Science Major attending Cal Poly Pomona specializing in Software Development.
 Also exploring related subjects such as Cyber Security and Embedded Systems Programming.
 2024-2025 Club president for Forensics and Security Technologies (FAST) Club.